Apereo-Learning-Analytics-Initiative/lai-event/README.md

-# lai-event
+# Apereo LAI Event

-Apereo LAI components shared event data model
+This repository contains the shared event data models (xAPI and IMS Caliper).